Dr David Curtis

 -

-David is currently Research and Technology Manager within the AMRC Machining Group.
+David is currently the Professor for Subtractive Manufacturing within the AMRC and is based out of the Machining Group.
 Since joining in 2009, he has progressed from a Project Engineer through to Technical Fellow in key functions.
 He has led or played a key role in the development of independent research areas including: Abrasive Machining; Emerging Machining Technology; Machining Science; Aerofoil and Gear Manufacturing Technology.
 He also leads activity within the AMRC on the machining of Ceramic Matrix Composite (CMC) materials, focusing on translational research which takes Machining Science fundamentals into an industrial context.

 - Qualifications